Paxa/green_monkey/README.md

 ### helper `time_tag`

-It almost as rails' time_tag but make `datetime` attribute in iso8601 format, according to Microdata specifications Also it accepts Numeric values as duration
+It almost the same with rails' time_tag but make `datetime` attribute in iso8601 format, according to Microdata specifications.
+Also it accepts Numeric values as duration for time intervals

 Haml & HTML: